openframeworks/ofBook/chapters/version_control_with_git/chapter.md

     - [GitRef](http://gitref.org/) is an awesome short primer on Git fundamentals.
     - The [Git home page]([git-scm.com) is probably the most unified but comprehensive online resource.
 Among others, it hosts:
     - The free [ProGit book](http://git-scm.com/book), readable online.
 Awesome to get in-depth information about all things Git.
-    - The [Git reference](http://git-scm.com/docs), which has the documentation about all Git commands, their options and usage.
+    - The [Git reference](http://git-scm.com/docs), which has the documentation about all Git commands, their options, and usage.
     - [Try Git](http://try.github.io/levels/1/challenges/1) is an excellent interactive tutorial.
     - Github offers a [Hello World](https://guides.github.com/activities/hello-world/) introduction to Git and Github.
     - There are some websites available which visualize/animate the workings of Git, see [here](http://www.wei-wang.com/ExplainGitWithD3/), [here](http://pcottle.github.io/learnGitBranching/) or [here](http://ndpsoftware.com/git-cheatsheet.html).
     - Gitignore patterns for a lot of different situations can be found e.g. [here](http://github.com/github/gitignore) or at [gitignore.io](www.gitignore.io).
 * Get help:
     - [Google](https://www.google.com/) the errors you get!
-    - [Stack Overflow](http://stackoverflow.com/) is an awesome resources to find answers to problems you encounter (probably someone had the same problem before), and to ask questions yourself!
+    - [Stack Overflow](http://stackoverflow.com/) is an awesome resource to find answers to problems you encounter (probably someone had the same problem before), and to ask questions yourself!
 There's even [a separate tag](http://stackoverflow.com/questions/tagged/git) for Git.
     - If you're not successful with Stackoverflow, the openFrameworks forum has a separate [category called "revision control"](http://forum.openframeworks.cc/category/revision-control) for questions around this topic.

-Finally, I hope that this chapter made you realize how useful it can be to integrate version control into your creative coding workflow, and that you will one day soon look fondly back on the days of zip files called `Awesome_project_really_final.zip`.
+Finally, I hope that this chapter made you realize how useful it can be to integrate version control into your creative coding workflow and that you will one day soon look fondly back on the days of zip files called `Awesome_project_really_final.zip`.